become a farmer or rancher

-A farmer or rancher operate farms that produce livestock or crops such as vegetables.
-A rancher or farmer produces enough crops and livestock for private sales or wholesale to companies.
+A farmer or rancher operate farms that produce livestock or crops.
+In fact, they produce enough crops and livestock for private sales or to for wholesale to companies.
 About 7 in 10 farmers and ranchers are self-employed and many work on family-owned farms.
-There is no typical work week; farmers and ranchers work hours that are determined by the needs.
+However, this is no ordinary work week as these people work hours that are determined by a farm’s needs.
+Watch a video to learn what a farmer or rancher does:

 How to Become a Farmer or Rancher